Torch relay among final hurdles for postponed Tokyo Olympics

 Olympic organizers are asking for restraint along the four-month route that will touch all 47 prefectures and involve 10,000 runners.
 Shouting and cheering will not be allowed.
 Polite clapping will be the order of the day.
 Torchbearers can run without a mask if they choose.
 And there could be changes to the routes and some stops and starts depending on conditions.

 A: Because of the large sponsorship deals with Coca-Cola and Toyota.
 There was talk of doing away with the relay, but that was quickly nixed.
-The Olympic relay dates back to the 1936 Games in Berlin.
+The Olympic relay dates back to the 1936 Berlin Games.

 Organizers hope this time it will drive enthusiasm for the Olympics.
 Surveys show about 80% of the Japanese public say the games should be postponed or canceled.